benhook1013/space-game/DESIGN.md

 ## Entry Point

-- `main.dart` starts the Flutter app using the SDK pinned via FVM.
+- `main.dart` starts the Flutter app using the Flutter SDK pinned via FVM (3.32.8).
 - It wraps `SpaceGame` in a `GameWidget`, ensures the PWA manifest loads and preloads assets through `Assets.load()` before play.
 - Run all development commands through FVM (`fvm flutter`, `fvm dart`) to keep